This video says about itself:

 One should also hope that in Utrecht or in France, there won’t be hunters who don’t know the difference between cyclists and hares.

-This video shows a report on a hunter like that.
+This video shows a report on a woman cyclist shot by a hunter like that.

 This video is an interview with cyclist Daryl Impey from South Africa.